BrewBlox/brewblox-documentation/docs/user/startup.md

 By default, `~/brewblox` is used as install directory.

-## Interlude: Navigating Linux directories
+## While you wait: Command line basics

 For the next steps, a basic understanding of Linux commands makes things easier.
 We'll stick to the basics, and assume the default settings on a Raspberry Pi.